 Efficacy tests should be carried out in according to CEN, ISO, OECD, ASTM standard protocols.
-If standard method are not available, validated in-house methods can be used.For the disinfectant group, the product must have at least "cidal" effect on the target organisms of the relevant standard when tested according to the phase 1 and phase 2 step 1 suspension methods of the EN standards.
-An appropriate method should be selected considering the area where the disinfectant is used [24-27].
+If standard method are not available, validated in-house methods can be used.
+For the disinfectant group, the product must have at least "cidal" effect on the target organisms of the relevant standard when tested according to the phase 1 and phase 2 step 1 suspension methods of the EN standards.
+An appropriate method should be selected considering the area where the disinfectant is used24-27.

-For preservatives group, biocidal activity is mostly a static activity showed on challenge tests on some target organisms, in the relatedproduct matrix.
 When a curative effect is claimed, it is sufficient to show that the microbial reduction in the treated samples is significantly greater than that of the untreated control samples.
 For pest control products, only biological activity can be demonstrated for a target organism (eg, control of mice or mosquito control).